 Compiled genealogies are prone to errors.
 (I spotted at least one in the examples above.)
 I found a compiled genealogy that traced my great-great-grandfather back to the chiefs of Clan Buchanan in Scotland and eventually back to the kings of Ireland.
 However, I knew enough about g-g-grandfather to determine that more research was needed.
 We need to be cautious of accepting "wishful thinking", as real research.
 Still, compiled genealogies are usually based on serious research.
 How can you tell serious research from daydreams?
 Serious research needs to be supported by the best official sources available.
 Fortunately, more and more of these are available online for free.

-Censuses starting about 1850 have some major advantages where
+starting about 1850 have some major advantages where genealogy is

-1. Unlike some official records, you didn't have to own property or be in jail or in the workhouse, to be counted.
+1. Unlike some official records, everyone was supposed to be counted.
+(You didn't have to own property or be in jail or in the workhouse or the military.)

 2. Families are grouped together, and sometimes include members of the extended family living in the same household or nearby.